-Context functions are always implicitly supplied a scope representing the fully qualified instance name within which the import declaration was present.
+Configurations are always implicitly supplied a scope representing the fully qualified instance name within which import declaration was present.
 This scope defines which exported SystemVerilog functions may be called directly from the imported function; only functions defined and exported from the same scope as the import can be called directly.
 To call any other exported SystemVerilog functions, the imported function will first have to modify its current scope, in essence performing the foreign language equivalent of a SystemVerilog hierarchical function call.

-Special DPI utility functions exist that allow external functions to retrieve and operate on their scope.
+Special DPI utility functions exist that allow entry and operate on their scope.
 See Annex A for more details.